arun406/aktimetrix/README.md

 - Process Instance  - Instance of process for the belong to business entity
 - Step Instance - Instance of step
 - Measurement Instance  - Instance of measurement
+-
+## Features
+Aktimetrix framework provides below high level features.

+- A REST API for defining the reference data for designing business processes
+- Java annotations to configure the behaviors in the Aktimetrix Framework.
+- General purposed utility functions for achieving features such as business process planning, monitoring and control.
+- A notification framework for notifying business stakeholders

 The following are the primary APIs which are included as part of aktimetrix framework.